tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 ## 6. Clocks

-Clocks are another important part of this ethernet ip block.
+Clocks are another important part of PL ethernet IP.
 From the PG138 datasheet we can have a detailed information about clock pins and how to set them.
 There are four clocks for PL ethernet ip.
 These are shown in the table below:

 | Clock | Description |
 |--------|-------------|